digidem/comapeo-mobile/docs/EndToEndTests/Passcode.md

 ### Test Objectives

-- Tests that all cancel and back buttons take the user out of the passcode settings screens.
+- All cancel and back buttons take the user out of the passcode settings screens
-- Tests that the full feature description of the app passcode is shown
+- The full feature description of the app passcode is shown
-- Tests that number keyboard is displayed and that letters can't be entered
+- Number keyboard is displayed and letters can't be entered
-- Tests that errors show appropriately when no passcode is entered, or if it is too short, or if it is 00000
+- Errors show appropriately when no passcode is entered, or if it is too short, or if it is 00000
-- Tests that there is a re-enter passcode screen with a number keyboard where letters can't be entered
+- There is a re-enter passcode screen with a number keyboard where letters can't be entered
-- Tests that matching passcodes must be entered
+- Matching passcodes must be entered
-- Tests that a warning message is shown that displays the passcode
+- A warning message is shown that displays the passcode before setting it
-- Tests that when the passcode is saved, "passcode is set" is shown on the opening screen
+- When the passcode is saved, "passcode is set" is shown on the opening screen

 ### Special Considerations